Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 - the course of poisoning becomes more severe;

-- observed, pain in the kidneys, liver or other internal organs, as well as prolonged abdominal cramps;
+- pain in the kidneys, liver or other internal organs, as well as prolonged abdominal cramps are observed;

 - there is increased sweating and a feeling of suffocation;

-- a child or an elderly person was poisoned;
+- a child or an elderly person has been poisoned;

 - there is a suspicion of poisoning with poisonous mushrooms, berries or fish.